 This information may be revised and extended each year with regard to capital improvements still pending or in process of construction or acquisition.
 The proposed capital program shall be reviewed by the Council, which shall approve it with or without amendments.
 The Council shall fix the time and place for holding a public hearing on the capital program, and shall give public notice of such hearing.
 The Council shall approve the capital program with or without amendments after such public hearing.

 00.07.14 Independent Annual Audit

-Prior to the end of each fiscal year, the Town Council shall designate the State Department of Audit or certified public accountants who, as of the end of the fiscal year shall make an independent audit of accoounts and other evidences of financial transactions of the town government and shall submit their report to the Councilmen and to the Manager.
-Such accountants shall not maintain any accounts or records of the town business, but shall post audit the books and documents kept by the department of finance and any separate or subordinate accounts kept by any other office, department or agency of the town government including the department of education.
+Prior to the end of each fiscal year, the Town Council shall designate the State Department of Audit or certified public accountants who, as of the end of the fiscal year shall make an independent audit of accounts and other evidences of financial transactions of the town government and shall submit their report to the Council and to the Manager.
+Such accountants shall not maintain any accounts or records of the town business, but shall post audit the books and documents kept by the department of finance and any separate or subordinate accounts kept by any other office or department of the town government including the school department.

 Section 00.08 Nominations and Elections